emu-russia/psxcpu/cells.md

 /DLATCH remembers the value when CLK=0, DLATCH remembers the value when CLK=1.

 If the input is "z" (disconnected) the latch does not change its value.
 This way you can economize and not make a separate Enable input.
+These kinds of latches are also called Transparent Latches.

 Transistor circuit on the example of /DLATCH: